LewisResearchGroup/digestR/README.md

 ## How to install digestR package from GitHub
 DigestR was tested with `R v4.3.1`.

+Some dependencies required for DigestR are not currently available for R (4.4), consequently we recommand using 'R. v 4.3.1' or earlier versions

 ## Reproducing the Environment

 This project uses `renv` to manage package dependencies.
 To reproduce the exact environment used: